PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 ```

 Notice that if your composer.json requires "sensio/generator-bundle", you can delete it (since
-it is required by "pugx/generator-bundle").
+it is already required by "pugx/generator-bundle").

 ### 2. Enable the bundle